 From June 2019, Ashley College was commissioned by Brent LA to deliver teaching and learning at a new 5 bed in- patient mental health unit for 13-18yrs olds who also have learning disabilities, Crystal House at Kingswood Centre.
 This is a unique service and the first of its kind in London.
 Together with the clinical team at Crystal House we will deliver individualised support and teaching and learning to these patients Kingswood with the aim to help them to transition to onto a suitable longer-term placement.

 We are never complacent about our achievements; we consistently challenge ourselves to look for ways to improve our practice further to ensure a high level of support and quality of education for the children and young people referred to our provision.

-To provide a safe, enriching and nurturing environment where children and young people gain confidence and thrive.
+To provide a safe, enriching and nurturing environment, with wellbeing at its heart, where children and young people can learn, gain confidence and thrive.

 To promote resilience, self-confidence, tolerance, self-esteem and respect

 - To support the wellbeing of staff and students

 - To re-engage children and young people through innovation, development of cultural capital and creative learning methods, promoting a love for lifelong learning

 - To provide high quality personalised education and therapeutic support